CSCfi/csc-env-eff/hands-on/modules/modules-puhti.md

 module list
 ```

-3. Check what versions are available for Gromacs (note that this might take a while, is the command searches through all the available modules):
+3. Check what versions are available for Gromacs (note, that this might take a while, as the command searches through all the available modules):
 ```bash
 module spider gromacs
 ```